gfc hair treatment

 For best results, dermatologists may recommend maintenance sessions every 6 to 12 months, especially for individuals with ongoing hair loss.
 The frequency can vary based on the treatment type and your hair’s natural growth cycle.

-Looking for expert advice?
-Schedule a consultation with the specialists at Eternelle Aesthetics to find the right hair restoration plan for your needs.
+Looking for expert guidance?
+A consultation with the specialists at Eternelle Aesthetics can help determine whether PRP or GFC hair treatment is the right choice for you.